gboehl/emcwrap/README.rst

    pip install emcwrap

 in your terminal or Anaconda Prompt.
-There exists complementary stand-alone implementations in `Julia language <https://github.com/gboehl/DIMESampler.jl>`_ and `in matlab <https://github.com/gboehl/dime-mcmc-matlab>`_.

 Usage